jina-ai/finetuner/docs/walkthrough/basic-concepts.md

   - Run2: Use ResNet50 with learning rate 0.01 and SGD optimizer.
   - Run3: Use ResNet50 with learning rate 0.0001 and Adam optimizer.

-All information and data produced during using fine-tuner is linked to those two concepts.
+All information and data produced during using Finetuner is linked to those two concepts.
 Each Experiment and each Run has a name.
-The name of the Experiment should be unique and the names of the Run are also required to be unique for each Experiment.
+The name of the Experiment should be unique and the name of the Run is also required to be unique for each Experiment.
-Thus, if you want to retrieve the logs of a run or download the fine-tuned model later on you can do this with the according experiment and run names as explained in section {doc}`/walkthrough/save-model`.
+Thus, if you want to retrieve the logs of a run or download the fine-tuned model later on, you can do this with the respective experiment and run names, as explained in section {doc}`/walkthrough/save-model`.

 When you start the fine-tuning job, you can declare the `experiment_name` and `run_name` like this: